kartikth40/district-show-watcher/README.md

 * GitHub Actions cron timing is not exact
 * Runs may be delayed or skipped
 * Designed for polling use-cases (not real-time alerts)

----

-## 📜 License

-MIT — use, fork, modify freely.

----

-## 🙌 Acknowledgements

-Inspired by real-world GitHub Actions scheduling constraints and designed to work *with* them, not against them.

----